 This can lead to better absorption of nutrients and a relief from symptoms of gastrointestinal distress, like bloating, gas, stomach pain, and indigestion.

-These supplements may also come with probiotics to help improve the function of your gut flora–the bacteria that live in your digestive tract and play a critical role in your overall health.
+Digestive enzyme supplements may also come with probiotics to help improve the function of your gut flora, the bacteria that live in your digestive tract and play a critical role in your overall health.